How to Get a Job in Traffic Management and Traffic Control in Perth

 What Do Traffic Controlers Do?

 Safety within the traffic management industry is taken very seriously.
-The main component of a traffic controllers job is to ensure the safety of everyone on the worksite and keep the vehicles on the road moving smoothly so that accidents and traffic jams don’t occur.
+The main duty of a traffic controller is to maintain the safety of all road users and workers, whilst minimising the impact that the works have on road network.
 As part of the requirements to work as a traffic controller, there are strict safety related dress standards.
 These may include hard hats, cut resistant gloves and hi-vis vests so that you can be seen whether it is day or night, or in bad weather.
 You’ll also be required to wear steel toe boots while on worksites.
 Sometimes, you might be required to wear safety glasses to prevent injury to your eyes during road work, as well as earplugs to prevent hearing damage during construction of roads or any other works that you will find around roads.

 What Qualifications Do You Need Before Starting Your Traffic Management and Traffic Control Training?